DarthBanjo/starwarsd6-essentialcompanion-od6s/attributions.md

 - "Leave it to my daughter to just leave her blaster lying on the bathroom floor. " by manicsquirrel is marked with CC BY-NC-SA 2.0.
 - "Legacy blasters" by alanosaur is marked with CC BY-NC-SA 2.0.
 - "OBI WAN - EP 1 CLOAK" by DANIEL IS CLEVER is marked with CC BY-SA 2.0.
+- "crossbow [431]" by brianjmatis is marked with CC BY-NC-SA 2.0.
+- "Sling" by Shearwater is marked with CC BY-NC-SA 2.0.
+- "Duelling Pistols" by hmerinomx is marked with CC BY-NC-SA 2.0.
+- "Brown Bess flintlock Musket, circa 1790 - detail." by Birmingham Museum and Art Gallery is marked with CC BY-NC-SA 2.0.

 ### REUP_CC: Star Wars Roleplaying Game Rulebook Creative Commons (CC)
 The Star Wars Roleplaying Game Revised Expanded Updated rulebook is marked with a Creative Commons license.
 Many Icons came from there and you can find them in the /art/items/equipIcons/REUP_CC directory.